tailedstories/adobe_character_animator_hand_control/README.md

 File "midi_player.py" can take saved midi values and play them (e.g. to control Charanter in Adobe Character Animator)

+File "webcam_and_midi_realtime.py" is the most buggy.
+Can transmit joints to Character Animator in real time for broadcasts

 This repository uses google MediaPipe to recognize the arms on the camera and use them to control character in Adobe Character Animator.